A Guide to Building Effective Product Feedback Loops

 - Detractors: People who answered with 0-6.
 Detractors are unsatisfied with your product — there is also a chance that they will spread a negative word about it.

 By identifying those who are ready to promote your product, you’ll know where to allocate your resources to boost your referral marketing efforts.
-By identifying those who are unsatisfied, you can take a proactive approach and make an effort to change their minds.
+By determining those who are unsatisfied, you proactively change your product and your users’ minds.

 CSAT survey: Measure customer satisfaction